 While a condition like an arachnoid cyst may be a new diagnosis for your child, it is familiar to us, and we have years of experience diagnosing and treating cases that range from common to complex.
 We also understand that each case is unique, and will develop an individual treatment plan just for your child and their needs.

 Dr. Joffre Olaya specializes in neurosurgery.
-He sees kids and teens at CHOC Children's Hospital in Orange and CHOC Children's at Mission Hospital.
+He sees kids and teens at CHOC Hospital in Orange and CHOC at Mission Hospital.

-Dr. Michael Muhonen is a board certified neurosurgeon at CHOC Children's and serves as medical director of the CHOC Children's Neuroscience Institute.
+Dr. Michael Muhonen is a board certified neurosurgeon at CHOC, treating babies, kids and teens with neurological disorders.

-Dr. William Loudon is a board-certified pediatric neurosurgeon at CHOC Children's.
+Dr. William Loudon is a board-certified pediatric neurosurgeon at CHOC Hospital.